SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 rivals has a favour card for it. (not yet in game) Unanswered at the moment.

  2. (3)[Unconfirmed] Conquer ->
 In this gamemode (coop compatible) you focus on wiping out a small/weak defence in a specific are, then have to hold it against either attacking gang members, or a breach from the police (or both!) for a set period of time.
 Whilst not a huge gamechanger, gives players something to do when everythings on cooldown.

- 3. (4)[Unconfirmed] Race ->
+ 3. (3)[Unconfirmed] Race ->
 Well..
 What do you expect?
 It's a race!
 Options for a friendly race, betting cash and items, or if you really want to turn up the head, betting pink slips (ownership of your car).
 This can all be set at the Gambling house (hobbie buildings).
 Options for traffic on and off during this would be great too.
 I saw on a post (sorry cant remember your name) a topic about a footrace with implemented parkour, this also sounds great, and can be bet on the same way (just not with pink slips).

+ 4. (5)[Unconfirmed] PVP??? ->
+PVP due to a large number of requests was just simply so hard to imagine in the Sleeping Dogs engine, so I improvised.
+A workaround for 'perma-counters' Would be PVP in a closed map (let's just say the size of a turf right now) between a select number of people.
+Melee is disabled, letting your character only shoot and melee with the gun out (the pistol whip and kick for the pistol).
+Dodges would have to either be disabled also, or the time frame to dodge would be must smaller.

+ 5. (3)[Unconfirmed] Raid Preplanning and Random missions for Favour -> New missions added will help keep the game feeling fresh and new.
+Missions such as assassination (kill someone, lose cops),

 - *Community Input:*
 -